urbit/docs/tutorials/arvo/cli-tutorial.md

 ## The `shoe` library {#the-shoe-library}

-Here we describe how sessions are identified, the `%shoe` `card`s that Gall agents with the `shoe` library are able to utilize, and the different cores of `/lib/shoe.hoon` and their purpose.
+Here we describe how sessions are identified, the specialized `card`s that Gall agents with the `shoe` library are able to utilize, and the different cores of `/lib/shoe.hoon` and their purpose.

 ### Session identifiers